rust-lang/rfcs/text/3334-niche.md

 Could we support niches on generic types?
 For instance, could we support declaring a niche of `0` on a generic struct with a single field?

-Could we support negative numbers in a niche attribute, at least for fields of concrete primitive type?
-That would provide a much more friendly interface, but would require the compiler to better understand the type and its size.

 Are there any attributes we need to make mutually exclusive with `niche`?

 Can we make `derive(Default)` detect errors?
 The compiler already has support